maxzinkus/dnd-adventures/TownOfOrtuk-FirstOneShot.md

 In all, there are nine braided wreaths, and nine missing children - all between age 6 and 12 save one, Zant, who is 15.

+Feel free to add backstories to the children, here are some names:
 Mern
 Carla
 Strom